Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Useful Lemmas and Missing Proofs

-For the third term, consider $\mathbb{E}[Y^2_{in}]$ first, we have
+For the third term, consider $\mathbb{E}[Y^2_{in}]$ first, we have:

 Consider $\mathbb{E}[|\Delta - \Delta^{(i)}|^2]$.
-By definition of $\Delta$ and $\Delta^{(i)}$,
+By definition of $\Delta$ and $\Delta^{(i)}$:

-Notice that ${(B_m - B_m^{(i)})}_m$ forms a martingale difference sequence for any $i$ with respect to its canonical filtration, crossing terms in the above complete square are zero.
-In addition, from the definition of $B_m$ and $B_m^{(i)}$, we have
+Since ${(B_m - B_m^{(i)})}_m$ forms a martingale difference sequence for any $i$ with respect to its canonical filtration, the crossing terms in the above complete square are zero.
+By definition of $B_m$ and $B_m^{(i)}$, we have: